-In the Season 11 episode Supernatural: The Devil in the Details (2016), while Sam is in the cage with Lucifer, he asks what he (Lucifer) will do after killing Amara.
+In season eleven, episode ten, "The Devil in the Details", while Sam is in the cage with Lucifer, he asks what he (Lucifer) will do after killing Amara.
 Lucifer responds with, "move to L.A., solve crimes."
-This is a nod to the Fox show Lucifer (2015), where Lucifer lives in Los Angeles and works with L.A.P.D. detective Chloe Decker to solve crimes.
+This is a nod to the FOX show Lucifer (2015), where Lucifer lives in Los Angeles and works with L.A.P.D. detective Chloe Decker to solve crimes.

-In Season 4, Episode 17, Supernatural: It's a Terrible Life (2009), Dean and Sam are both put into an alternative life by an angel, they don't know who each other are and they are called Dean Smith and Sam Wesson--a reference to the famous weapons company Smith & Wesson.
+In season four, episode seventeen, "It's a Terrible Life", Dean and Sam are put into an alternative life by an angel, they don't know who each other are, and they are called Dean Smith and Sam Wesson, a reference to the famous weapons company Smith & Wesson.

 John and Mary are a reference to Jesus' parents from the New Testament.
 John Winchester baptizes Dean and Sam into the life of hunting monsters, and Mary gives birth to the two men who will decide the fate of the world.
 As can be seen in the progression of the series, many of the demons, ghosts and enemies of Sam and Dean are based on legends and stories from different cultures.
-The series in particular has a biblical story line, and as depicted by the names of the Winchesters' parents, the brothers were born to live and fight during the Apocalypse, as the saviors of the world and mankind.
-Although the series itself was not specifically designed to offend anyone, there is an underlying story line of angels and demons, and their fight for Earth in the end times, and to show how things can be divided.
+The series in particular has a Biblical storyline, and as depicted by the names of the Winchesters' parents, the brothers were born to live and fight during the Apocalypse, as the saviors of the world and mankind.
+Although the series itself was not specifically designed to offend anyone, there is an underlying storyline of angels and demons, and their fight for Earth in the end times, and to show how things can be divided.

-Cain's house in Season 9 Episode 11, Supernatural: First Born (2014), in which Dean and Crowley go to find the first blade which ends up being Cain's house, is the exact same house that was used in Season 3 Episode 1, Supernatural: The Magnificent Seven (2007), at the beginning when Sam and Dean are "outside Lincoln, Nebraska" where Bobby has just sent them to investigate.
+Cain's house in season nine, episode eleven, "First Born", in which Dean and Crowley go to find the first blade, which ends up being Cain's house, is the same house that was used in the season three opener, "The Magnificent Seven", at the beginning, when Sam and Dean are "outside Lincoln, Nebraska", where Bobby has just sent them to investigate.